 While many DNP students are nurse practitioners, Boise State’s program welcomes RNs with BSNs who have non-nursing master degrees in areas such as business, public policy, leadership, psychology, and health care administration.
 View detailed application requirements.

 Students can anticipate a high quality academic program from an esteemed public university with an affordable tuition rate.
 View cost information.

 Coursework includes organizational leadership, heath care policy, advocacy, finance, information systems and management.
 View curriculum..

-At Boise State, we value diversity and welcome applicants with master degrees in nursing, as well as in public administration, business, education, health care administration, social work and other related fields.
+While applicants do need a master’s degree, we value diversity and enroll nurses with MSNs, as well as master degrees in public administration (MPA), business (MBA), education, health care administration (MHA), social work and other comparable fields.
 Our program benefits from the variety of educational and professional experiences of our students — which includes nurse practitioners, nurse managers, health care executives, public health officials, policy advocates and educators.

 Please Note: Applicants with master degrees in fields other than nursing do need a bachelor’s degree in nursing in order to apply.
 View application requirements.

 Is there something you are passionate about changing or improving within your health care or educational organization?
 As a DNP student, you will not only acquire significant skills and knowledge, but you’ll put the theory into practice by completing a comprehensive Scholarly Project.
 Upon graduation, you will have produced a project that transforms the practice of nursing, either directly or indirectly, by improving health care, operations, systems, nursing education or patient outcomes.
 View Scholarly Projects.